MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/debug-client-libraries.md

 ---
-title: "How to log SDK internal information"
+title: "Configure logging in the Azure SDK libraries for JavaScript"
-description: This article describes how to use Azure SDK logging for JavaScript to see internal SDK information to debug an Azure Identity credential chain. ms.date: 09/10/2024 ms.topic: how-to ms.custom: devx-track-js
+description: This article describes how to use Azure SDK logging for JavaScript to see internal library information to debug an Azure Identity credential chain. ms.date: 09/10/2024 ms.topic: how-to ms.custom: devx-track-js
-#customer intent: As a JavaScript developer new to Azure, I want understand how to get runtime information from Azure client libraries.
+#customer intent: As a JavaScript developer new to Azure, I want understand how to get runtime information from Azure SDK client libraries.
 ---

 # How to log with Azure SDK client libraries

-To diagnose an unexpected issue or to understand what any Azure client library for JavaScript is doing, [enable logging](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core#logging) in your app.
+To diagnose an unexpected issue or to understand what any Azure SDK client library for JavaScript is doing, [enable logging](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core#logging) in your app.
 You can this with either of the methods below:

 * Use `AZURE_LOG_LEVEL=verbose` environment variable to turn on logging.
 * Use `@azure/logger` package in your source code.

-Valid log levels include `verbose`, `info`, `warning`, `error`.
+Valid log levels include `verbose`, `info`, `warning`, and `error`.

 ## Prerequisites